bengfarrell/rgf-blog/content/blog/2010-10-20-terravita-the-first-biodynamic-and-sustainable-food-and-drink-fair-of-the-southeast.md

 In between gluttony, I listened to one of 3 Cups fine owners, Lex Alexander, talk about the differences between chemical wine concoctions and natural wines.
 He gave great insight into why 3 Cups aims for wines in the $12–$20 range from Europe, namely, that US wines of the same range tend to be more factory-produced and less of the soil.

 Thanks for inviting me, Colleen!
 Here are some more pictures from the event.
-If you were a participant, and you aren’t on the blog, there may be pictures of you on my photo website as well.
 Please let me know if I get any ingredients or pairings of restaurants and offerings wrong!

 ![null](http://www.blastanova.com/photoalbum/Events/Terra%20Vita/terravita41.JPG)